Evan Jones (writer): 1973–1981: later work for the BBC and in Hollywood

-Despite being awarded the Martin Luther King Memorial Prize in 1976, The FIght Against Slavery was somewhat overshadowed by the popularity of Alex Haley's novel Roots (1976) and its television adaptation, which American audiences found more entertaining.
-However, the Jones's series has since been re-evaluated by critics and academics who have recognised it as the more "cerebral" and "erudite" offering, anticipating Haley's later melodrama.
+Despite being awarded the Martin Luther King Memorial Prize in 1976, The Fight Against Slavery was somewhat overshadowed by the popularity of Alex Haley's novel Roots (1976) and its television adaptation, which American audiences found more entertaining.
+However, Jones's series has since been re-evaluated by critics and academics who have recognised it as the more "cerebral" and "erudite" offering, anticipating Haley's later melodrama.

 Around 1975, Jones was invited to write a biographical film about Muhammad Ali, living for a week in Ali's home and accompanying him to Watts, Los Angeles, to speak motivationally at the ghetto's schools.
 Although a script was completed, there was a failure to raise sufficient funds and the project was halted.

 Jones then wrote The Man with the Power for the BBC's Playhouse in 1977, a television play about a black immigrant labourer, Boysie Fuller, who experiences an awakening of latent psychic powers; and, in 1981, the first episode of The Racing Game, a horse racing crime series adapted from Dick Francis's novels.
 Between 1979 and 1980, he also wrote Kangaroo, released in 1986, adapting D. H. Lawrence's eponymous novel from 1923.

 Jones's next film was his only major foray into Hollywood, a part of the industry he had chosen to avoid so as to live and work in London.
 Jones wrote the script for John Huston's Escape to Victory (1981), starring Caine, Max von Sydow, Sylvester Stallone and the Brazilian footballer Pelé.
 The film was a sports drama set in a prisoner of war camp during the Second World War.
+Jones had been attached to the project through his connection to Hutton who was originally intended to direct the film.
+The Polish writer Yabo Yablonsky had previously written a version of the script, though Jones rewrote it completely once he took over the project.